 Self-acceptance of a lesbian identity was found to be beneficial; participants expressed how lesbian identity is a positive source of self-esteem, suggesting that sexuality can be protective and is not always a source of psychological distress.
 Such evidence is supported by identity formation models, for example, Alexander and Clare (2004) found that once lesbians identified as such, they were relieved and reduced the need to self-harm to cope.

 Extant literature focusing on lesbian mental health discuss issues of otherness, IH and shame.
-For example, sexual minorities may minimise and erase their sexual orientation to shift their otherness to the foreground (Jones, 2018).
-“Passing” as heterosexual allows lesbians to avoid stigma (Ragins et al., 2007); however, doing so is associated with psychological stress (Herek et al., 2003).
-Cultural and familial pressures, alongside internalising heteronormativity, contributes to shame (Cover, 2016), which is associated with perceived burdensomeness; a major risk factor for suicidal behaviours, including self-harm, in sexual minorities (Woodward, 2014).
+For example, sexual minorities may minimise and erase their sexual orientation to shift their otherness to the foreground (Jones, 2018), this is often known as “passing” whereby the individual will be perceived as heterosexual.
+From the responses, it appears that, for some participants, they self-harmed to cope with feeling othered and the shame which comes along with hiding their true identity.
+Furthemore, cultural and familial pressures, alongside internalising heteronormativity, contributes to experiences of shame (Cover, 2016), which is associated with perceived burdensomeness; a major risk factor for suicidal behaviours, including self-harm, in sexual minorities (Woodward, 2014).

 The results from this study demonstrate areas of importance that have both positive and negative impacts on lesbian mental health and coping mechanisms.
 Identifying protective and risk factors of mental health in lesbians is fundamental for informing future research on mental health management in this population.